Red vs Green Laser Level (Which to Choose for Which Job)

 Please note that the visibility powers of the green lasers are drawn from the energy in their batteries, so there is a direct proportionality relationship.

 As the battery fades, so does the visibility.
-So, if you are using this type of laser, be certain to constantly check your battery status.
+So, if you are using this laser type, check your battery status constantly.
 You may need to have several batteries just to be safe.

 The Best Application of Green Lasers

-Contrastingly, it’s wise to avoid these types of lasers if you are on a tight budget.
+Contrastingly, avoiding these lasers is wise if you are on a tight budget.
 You have to choose the red lasers.
-However, if your budget is not tight, go for the giant laser level – green lasers.
+However, if your budget is not tight, go for the giant–level–green lasers.

 red laser light